 In 2014, we collaborated with the scholars who organized a three-day conference and events called 'Philadelphia a la Pataphysique' at the University of Pennsylvania.
 One of the events was Jim Brewton's first solo show in 43 years.

 Based on the success of 'Philadelphia a la Pataphysique,' the Philadelphia Avant-Garde Studies Consortium (PASC) was founded.
-PASC has hosted symposia twice a year since the 2014 conference.
-The Brewton Foundation is delighted to be a PASC partner organization; the ongoing collaboration fulfills the second half of our mission.
+PASC has hosted symposia at least once a year since the 2014 conference.
+The Brewton Foundation is delighted to be a PASC partner organization; our ongoing collaboration helps us to fulfill our mission, serving as an educational resource.

-If you'd like more information about the Brewton Foundation, or you have a Brewton artwork we should know about, please contact us.
+If you'd like more information about the Brewton Foundation, or you own a Brewton artwork we may add to the catalogue of his works, please contact us.

 We are an IRS-designated 501(c)(3) charity.
 Donate here with PayPal or credit card.
 Your tax-deductible donation helps bring the artworks back to life, exhibit them and collaborate with educational and cultural organizations.